Butembo

-Butembo is a city in North Kivu, in the north eastern Democratic Republic of Congo, lying west of the Virunga National Park.
+Butembo is a city in North Kivu, in the north eastern Democratic Republic of Congo, on the Rwenzori graben and west of Virunga National Park.
 The city is an important commercial centre with large markets, a cathedral, multiple large hospitals, and an airport.
+It is the city where live the most prosperous businessmen of the East of the country.
 The city is located in a region known for tea and coffee growing.
-As of 2013 it had an estimated population of 670,285, making it the second largest city in North Kivu.
+As of 2024 it had an estimated population of 154,621.

 Overview

 Butembo is 90% populated by the Nande tribe, a community distinguished by ethnic solidarity, conservative moral standards and influential leaders.

 The city is home to the 2nd Integrated Brigade of the Armed Forces of the Democratic Republic of the Congo, the Institut Kambali, founded in 1959, the Université catholique du Graben (UCG), founded in 1989, and the Adventist University of Lukanga (UNILUK), founded in 1979.